 The new design is far more accommodating for wider footed runners or those that appreciate toe splay.
 The arch width is pretty narrow and will hug your arch, while the high heel cup is deep enough to wrap your foot sufficiently.
 While the forefoot area inside the shoe is now wider, our narrow footed friends have mentioned that it still works for them.
 We are even going to say that it has a 'regular' fit that is far more versatile for more foot shapes.
 Our main tester never wore the previous version of this shoe because of its slim design, but now, she's reaching for it when the rain pours down, and mud is what she'll be encountering on the trails.

 When putting this shoe on the scale, we were a bit surprised.
-While it weighs 10.7 oz for one size nine trail runner, it doesn't feel that heavy on foot.
+While it weighs 10.7 ounces for one size nine trail runner, it doesn't feel that heavy on foot.
 It feels streamlined and will fly up or down any trail.
 This shoe is a heavy trail runner in comparison to the ultralight options on the market.
-Nonetheless, we think it still has applications for both short and long distance trail runs.
+Nonetheless, we think it still has applications for both short and long-distance trail runs.

 Value is a function of both price and relative durability.
 This shoe seems to be well-built with no notable durability issues except the lugs wearing down on super hard surfaces after just one or two runs.
 As a product of Salomon, you can assume it'll last for you hundreds of miles if you keep them on technical trails.
-At $130 it's a good value.
+If you keep off the pavement, this is a solid investment.

 Like a shark, the Salomon Speedcross 5 bites into the sloppiest surfaces and keeps you moving forward.
 Built for steep, scree-filled mountains that'll throw mud and snow at you, it's at home in cold environments and not suited for hot summer days on the pavement.
 It features many updates that have brought it back to an award-winning status once again.